VincentBounce/TetriLight/README.md

 Music [Tayga Minila by JC`zic](https://soundcloud.com/jczic/tayga-minimal).

-## To play
+## 🕹To play

+**[▶️Run it here](https://vincentbounce.github.io/TetriLight/)** or download the source code and run `index.html` locally.

 Use keys `WASD`, `IJKL`, and `<∧∨>` respectively for players 1, 2, and 3.
 If you're less than 3 players, just let zombie games lose.

 When you have 1 or 2 players remaining, to add a new player, click on the upper-left corner of the page with the mouse.

+Press `P` to pause, and `P` again to resume.

-## Rules
+## 📏Rules

+When a player clears 2 (`RULES.transferRowsCountMin`) or more lines together, then he drops the same quantity of bad grey lines to other players.

 When a player clears 3 (`RULES.pentominoesRowsCountMin`) or more lines together, then he has 1 to 3 blocks per shape, and other players have 5 blocks per shape, during 15 or 20 seconds (it's called Pentominoes/Trominoes mode).

-When a player clears 2 (`RULES.transferRowsCountMin`) or more lines together, then he drops the same quantity of bad grey lines to other players.

 The game is lost when a new shape can't be placed `!_fallingShape.canMoveToPlaced`.

+**Score**

-The level starts from 0 and increments +1 every 10 rows cleared Hard drops double traveled cells count.
+- The level starts from 0 and increments +1 every 10 rows cleared.
+- Hard drops double traveled cells count.

-Cleared rows count formula is 40 for 1, 100 for 2, 300 for 3, 1200 for 4, 6600 for 5 at level 0, then `* (level + 1)`
+- Cleared rows count formula is 40 for 1, 100 for 2, 300 for 3, 1200 for 4, 6600 for 5 at level 0, then `* (level + 1)`

-The combos rows count formula is `the same * 50%`
+- The combos rows count formula is `the same * 50%`.
-The bonus is the same as 2 rows when all is cleared (a perfect clear).
+- The bonus is the same as 2 rows when all is cleared (a perfect clear).

-## Wording
+## 🔤Wording

 ```
 to clear = to sweep, cleared = swept